 This does not represent community assessments, but rather a standard rating scheme.
-Therefore "unacceptable" here may represent acceptable water for communities in water-stressed contexts of Ukambani (although it would unlikely be seen as desirable).10
+Therefore "unacceptable" here may represent acceptable water for communities in water-stressed contexts of Ukambani (although it would unlikely be seen as desirable).9

 Water from drinking water sources in the dry season often has high salinity levels that can make it less desirable.
 The salinity in dry season water samples from scoop holes and dug wells was classified as poor or unacceptable in 28% and 40% of the time, respectively.
 Salinity dropped in scoop holes and dug wells in the wet season, with none classified as poor or unacceptable (Fig. 15).
 Pump wells were consistently more saline in both dry and wet seasons, classified as poor or unacceptable in 71% and 50% of samples, respectively.
-Rainwater was at much lower salinity (usually <50 ppm).
-The finding that
+Rainwater had a much lower salinity, usually less than 50 ppm.
+The finding that higher salinity sometimes compromises the usefulness of water is consistent with an unpublished study that included salinity measurements at sand dams.10 pH is not considered an issue of concern in the region. pH was slightly less than neutral in all instances (pH around 6.3-6.9), with rainwater predictably being slightly more acidic (pH 5.5)11.
+There are no set health standards for pH12, although a common desirable range is 6.5-8.513; values in Ukambani are at or just below the lower end of this range.
+Although communities are aware of the concept of pH (perhaps in the context of soils) and therefore interested in pH, the findings are consistent with previous reports that pH is not a problem.